NimbleEdge/Sentinels/README.md

 # 🤖 Sentinels
 👋 Say hello to Sentinels!

-> This repo hosts all the code related to applications & bots serving our Discord community.
+> This repo host all the code related to applications & bots serving our Discord community.

 ## 📌Repo at a glance

 <p align="center">
   <img src="./assets/structure.png" />